admintome/hello-go/README.md

 ...
 ```

-`hello-go` is useful to show how to use concourse ci to automate the creation of a
+`hello-go` shows how a simple "hello-world" program uses concourse ci to
-docker image.
+automate the creation and push of a docker image to dockerhub.

 The `hello-go` [docker image](https://hub.docker.com/r/jeffdecola/hello-go) is useful in
 marathon and mesos testing where a long running app is needed.